Pol-Crisis Communication

 1. Communications and Marketing will work to supply verifiable details to the news media as rapidly as possible.

-1. This may be done through personal contact, telephone, email, FAX transmission, radio feed, video feed, background session or news briefing.
+1. This may be done through personal contact, telephone, email, radio feed, video feed, background session or news briefing.

 1. It may become necessary to schedule periodic news briefings.

-2. After releasing information, Communications and Marketing will monitor the news coverage and quickly correct any errors that are made.
+2. After releasing information, Communications and Marketing will monitor the news coverage and request corrections for any errors that are made.

 1. Communications and Marketing will document the news coverage surrounding a crisis, including wire stories, newspaper articles, radio and television broadcasts.

-2. When the crisis is past, Communications and Marketing will supply the crisis team with a summary of news coverage.
+2. When the crisis has passed, Communications and Marketing will supply the crisis team with a summary of news coverage.

 1. Members of the team will review this report and evaluate U of L's performance under fire.
 The team will note: